MusaGursoy/TansuCloud/Guide-For-Admins-and-Tenants.md

 Gateway login alias

 - For convenience, the gateway exposes a login alias at `/login` that redirects to the Identity login UI under `/identity`.
 This helps operators and testers quickly reach the sign-in form.

+### 6.2 Domains & TLS (Admin)

+Manage custom domains and TLS certificates centrally from the Dashboard or via the Gateway Admin API.

+Admin UI (canonical)
+- Navigate to `/dashboard/admin/domains`.
+- Actions available:
+  - List current domain bindings and certificate metadata.
+  - Add/Replace a binding using either:
+    - PFX upload (optionally with password), or
+    - PEM paste (certificate + private key; optional chain PEM for intermediates).
+  - Rotate a binding: provide a new PFX or PEM pair.
+The API returns both the current and previous certificate metadata to verify rotation.
+  - Delete a binding.
+- The UI shows non-secret metadata only (subject, issuer, thumbprint, validity window, hostname match).
+Secrets are never persisted.
+- Chain visibility: the table surfaces chain presence/count and whether the provided chain links to the leaf (linked/validated).
+- Rotate UX: the page requires confirmation and, after success, displays both the new and previous thumbprints and expirations inline.

+Admin API endpoints (under `/admin/api`) — Development vs. Production
+- Development: endpoints may be open for local testing.
+- Non-Development: protected by the `AdminOnly` policy (Admin role or `admin.full` scope); send a valid access token.
+ - CSRF: when enabled at the Gateway, send `X-Tansu-Csrf: <token>` with state‑changing calls (POST/DELETE).
+The Dashboard attaches this header automatically when configured.
+ - Audit: all mutations emit structured audit events (`DomainBind`, `DomainBindPem`, `DomainRotate`, `DomainUnbind`).

+Endpoints
+- List bindings
+  - GET `/admin/api/domains`
+  - 200 OK → `[{ host, subject, issuer, thumbprint, notBefore, notAfter, hasPrivateKey, hostnameMatches, chainProvided, chainValidated, chainCount }]`

+- Bind or replace using PFX
+  - POST `/admin/api/domains`
+  - Body (JSON): `{ "host": "example.com", "pfxBase64": "...", "pfxPassword": "optional" }`
+  - Response: Certificate metadata for the active binding.

+- Bind or replace using PEM
+  - POST `/admin/api/domains/pem`
+  - Body (JSON): `{ "host": "example.com", "certPem": "-----BEGIN CERTIFICATE-----...", "keyPem": "-----BEGIN PRIVATE KEY-----...", "chainPem": "-----BEGIN CERTIFICATE-----..." }`
+  - `chainPem` is optional — supply intermediate(s) to complete the chain.
+Multiple PEM blocks are supported.
+  - Response: Certificate metadata for the active binding.

+- Rotate (returns previous/current)
+  - POST `/admin/api/domains/rotate`
+  - Body (JSON):
+    - PFX form: `{ "host": "example.com", "pfxBase64": "...", "pfxPassword": "optional" }`
+    - PEM form: `{ "host": "example.com", "certPem": "...", "keyPem": "...", "chainPem": "optional" }`
+  - Response: `{ current: <metadata>, previous: <metadata or null> }`

+- Delete a binding
+  - DELETE `/admin/api/domains/{host}`
+  - 204 No Content when removed; 404 Not Found when missing (idempotent).

+Validation and behavior
+- Certificates are validated on upload (parsable, has private key, not before/after sanity, hostname match against SAN/CN).
+- Metadata includes a `hostnameMatches` flag to highlight mismatches (e.g., host doesn’t appear in SANs).
+- Only non-secret metadata is stored in-memory to drive UI and auditing; certificate materials are not persisted.

+CSRF protection
+- When the Gateway is configured with a CSRF secret (`Gateway:Admin:Csrf`), POST endpoints require header `X-Tansu-Csrf`.
+- The Dashboard admin UI provides an optional CSRF field on the Domains page.
+You can also set `DASHBOARD_CSRF` in the Dashboard environment to attach this header automatically.

+Auditing
+- Admin actions (bind, rotate, delete) create audit entries in the `Gateway.Admin` channel with non-secret summaries (host, thumbprint, validity window, hostname match).
+- In development without Postgres, audit writes may log transient connection errors; this does not affect the admin operation itself.

 ## 7. Configuration & Secrets